Linking the brightest stellar streams with the accretion history of Milky Way-like galaxies: Properties of satellite progenitors

 We now examine the relation between BSPs infall times and the $\mu_{\rm r}^{\rm lim}$ at wich the brightest streams are first identified.
-The top and bottom panels of Figure~\ref{fig:ct_mag} show the $t_{\rm infall}$ distribution for the BSPs whose streams were first detected at values of $\mu_{\rm r}^{\rm lim} < 27.5$ mag arcsec$^{-2}$ and $\mu_{\rm r}^{\rm lim} > 27.5$ mag arcsec$^{-2}$, respectively.
-These two sub samples present different distributions.
-Brightest stellar streams first detected on SB maps at $\mu_{\rm r}^{\rm lim} < 27.5$ mag arcsec$^{-2}$ represent accretion events that typically took place 5 Gyr ago, while those streams found at $\mu_{\rm r}^{\rm lim} > 27.5$ mag arcsec$^{-2}$ are, on average, related to accretion events that took place about 7 Gyr ago.
+For this analysis we divide the sample of BSPs into two subsamples based on the limiting SB at which the stream was first identified: fainter or brighter than 28.5 mag arcsec$^{-2}$.
+The division at this limiting SB is motivated by the following.
+First, it is at about this SB magnitude where contamination from Galactic cirrus becomes very significant.
+Second, and related to the first point, current large observational surveys that have tried to quantify LSB features on nearby galaxies have not reached deeper (in general) than $\mu_{\rm r}^{\rm lim}$ = 28.5 mag arcsec$^{-2}$.
+Future surveys such as those provided by the LSST, will reach much fainter SB levels and we want to show what information will be possible to obtain from these fainter features.
+The top and bottom panels of Figure~\ref{fig:ct_mag} show the $t_{\rm infall}$ distribution for the BSPs which streams were first detected at values of $\mu_{\rm r}^{\rm lim} \leq 28.5$ mag arcsec$^{-2}$ and $\mu_{\rm r}^{\rm lim} > 28.5$ mag arcsec$^{-2}$, respectively.
+These two subsamples present different distributions.
+Brightest stellar streams first detected on SB maps at $\mu_{\rm r}^{\rm lim} < 28.5$ mag arcsec$^{-2}$ represent accretion events that typically took place 5 Gyr ago, while those streams found at $\mu_{\rm r}^{\rm lim} > 28.5$ mag arcsec$^{-2}$ are, on average, related to accretion events that took place about 7 Gyr ago.
 Note, however, that both distributions show significant dispersion in $t_{\rm infall}$.
 For this calculation we have removed Au11 whose BSP has just been accreted and, thus, presents a very faint shell-like substructure that has not yet had the time to develop.

 The relation between brightest stream brightness and the progenitor infall times is not surprising.
-If, for simplicity, we assume that the BSP mass distribution is similar for both samples, streams that have more time to phase-mix should undoubtedly look fainter at $z=0$ (see also \citealt{1999Helmi, 2008ApJ...689..936J, Gomez2010}).
+If, for simplicity, we assume that the BSP infall mass distribution is similar for both samples, streams that have more time to phase-mix should undoubtedly look fainter at $z=0$ (see also \citealt{1999Helmi}; J08; \citealt{ Gomez2010}).
 We explore this further in the next section.